jhannes/react-native-oauth-demo/README.md

 1. An unidentified user opens the app
 2. The app presents the user with a number of login options
 3. When the user chooses a login provider, the app opens *an external browser window* with the selected provider
-4. The user performs authorization (if needed) and gives consent (if needed)
+4. The user performs authentication (if needed) and gives consent (if needed)
 5. The browser is redirected back to an URL controlled by the app.
 This relaunches the app an autentication code
 6. The app sends the authentication code to it's own backend, which adds a client_secret (only known by the backend) and forwards the request to the identity provider's token endpoint
 7. The backend server receives access_token and optionally identity_tokens and refresh_tokens.
 It uses these to establish the user's identity